mochou-p/torontocast-player/README.md

 <!-- torontocast-player/README.md -->

 # torontocast player
 terminal-based internet radio player for torontocast stations
+most of the functionality uses bash, C is used for libc

 ## usage
 build with `make`/`make debug`